GerggZ/WordleBuddy/README.md

 ## Project Structure

-- `wordle_solver/`
+- `wordle_buddy/`
   - `__init__.py`: Marks the directory as a package.
   - `guesser.py`: Contains the core `WordleGuesser` class with logic for processing guesses and generating optimal guesses.
   - `english_word_bank.txt`: A list of valid English words for the game (stored in a text file).
-- `terminal_version.py`: A command-line interface to interact with the Wordle solver.
+- `terminal_version.py`: A command-line interface to interact with the Wordle Buddy.
 - `requirements.txt`: Lists any required Python dependencies.

 ## Contribution